-The sites identified as Map D and described below are allocated as strategic waste management sites suitable for major residual waste treatment, including Energy Recovery, and for the co-location of other supporting facilities where it can be shown these are ancillary to the main operation:
+The sites identified on the Proposals Map and described below are allocated as strategic waste management sites suitable for major residual waste treatment, including Energy Recovery, and for the co-location of other supporting facilities where it can be shown these are ancillary to the main operation:

-- Former Skelton Grange Power Station Site. - Land within Knostrop Sewage Water Treatment Works. - Former Wholesale Markets Site, Cross Green Industrial Estate.
+- Former Skelton Grange Power Station Site. - Land within Knostrop Waste Water Treatment Works. - Former Wholesale Markets Site, Cross Green Industrial Estate.

-These sites will remain allocated for such uses for the duration of the plan.
-Other non waste management uses, including employment, will only be acceptable if it can be demonstrated that a site is no longer required to meet the strategic waste management needs of the Council's area.
+Other non waste management uses, including employment, will only be acceptable on these sites if it can be demonstrated that the site is no longer required to meet the strategic waste management needs of the Council's area.
+Any application for a Strategic Waste Management facility should be accompanied by a Travel Plan and a Transport Assessment which considers the impact on the Strategic Road Network.

-4.33 In addition to the above, a specific need has been identified for an additional site to provide for any potential shortfall in processing and recycling capacity for CD&E operations.
+4.34 In addition to the above, a specific need has been identified for an additional site to provide for any potential shortfall in processing and recycling capacity for CD&E operations.
 The site at Cinder Oven Bridge has good road connections and a potential wharf connection.
 Additionally it is heavily contaminated which limits its suitability for other uses.